tari-labs/tari-university/layer2scaling/scriptless-scripts/PITCHME.md

 - MimbleWimble can then be considered the ultimate scriptless script
 - Every input and output has a key (referred to as a Pedersen commitment-but the transactions balances exactly when these commitment behave like keys; this trick is Confidential Transactions)
-- A transaction signature uses the multi signature key of all input and output keys (called a "kernel" in MimbleWimble).
+- A transaction signature uses the multi signature key of all input and output keys (called a "kernel" in Mimblewimble).
 It is irrelevant what gets signed, just that something is
 - Transaction validity is now contained in a scriptless script; further the signature has be used with other scriptless script constructions (atomic swaps, ZKCP, etc.) to add additional validity requirements with zero overhead

 ---